OWASP/CheatSheetSeries/cheatsheets/DotNet_Security_Cheat_Sheet.md

 	}
 	else
 	{
-		//ipaddress is not of type IPaddress
+		//ipAddress is not of type IPAddress
 		...
 	}
     ...